hanatos/sioux/README.md

 close to the behaviour of the original. that said even the original is pretty arcade.

-* game state doesn't change midi file playing and need to set the correct c3_condition_midi_t
+* midi file playing doesn't reflect gamestate condition yet

 # TODO items